SlimIO/Addon/README.md

 > Please, be sure to avoid Anonymous function as much possible!

-Or by passing the callback to name (the function can't be anonymous).
+Or by passing the callback reference to the name (The function can't be anonymous, else it will throw an Error).
 ```js
 async function callback_name() {
     console.log("callbackName has been executed!");